Kuan-Liu/academic-kuanliu/content/talk/thesis/index.md

 #   postcode:
 #   country: Canada

-summary: Phd Seminar presentation on thesis research
+summary: PhD Seminar presentation on thesis research.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.